saimmoulvi/linux_assignment_HeroVired/Solution 4.md

 ## 4. Disk Usage Alert:
-Write a script that takes a file as an argument and checks if the file has read, write, and execute permissions.
-The script should display appropriate messages for each permission.
+Write a script that checks the disk usage of the root filesystem.
+If the disk usage is above 80%, the script should send an email alert to the system administrator.

 ## Code:
 ```